tagspaces/documentation/docs/search.md

   />

 :::tip
-The stored searches are location independent, so they can be executed on any location.
+Stored searches are location-independent, meaning they can be executed on any location.
 :::

 <!-- ### Quick access from search bar

-Alternatively, the stored searches can be accessed also from the dropdown menu located in the search bar.
-As seen in the next screenshot.
+Alternatively, stored searches can also be accessed from the dropdown menu located in the search bar, as seen in the next screenshot.

 <CenteredImage
-    caption="Accessing the stored searches from the search bar" src="/media/stored-search-quick-access.png"
+    caption="Accessing stored searches from the search bar" src="/media/stored-search-quick-access.png"
     showCaption
   /> -->

 ### Export and import

-This functionality will allow you to share commonly used search queries with other users working with you on the same file base.
+This functionality allows you to share commonly used search queries with others who are working with you on the same file base.

-In the three dot menu of the stored search are you will find menu entries with which you can export and import search queries.
-The file format of the export is JSON, which can be opened and edited with any modern text editor.
-If needed, you can fine-tune the search queries in the editor and distribute them to another TagSpaces installations for you or your colleagues.
+In the three-dot menu of the stored search area, you will find menu entries for exporting and importing search queries.
+The file format for the export is JSON, which can be opened and edited with any modern text editor.
+If needed, you can fine-tune the search queries in the editor and distribute them to other TagSpaces installations for yourself or colleagues.

 <CenteredImage
-    caption="Screenshot of the menu for triggering the import and export of stored searches" src="/media/import-export-searches.png"
+    caption="Menu for triggering the import and export of stored searches" src="/media/import-export-searches.png"
     maxWidth="811px"
   />

-Due to the fact the search queries have unique IDs, TagSpaces can recognize if the query is already imported so you can skip the re-import or import the newer version of it.
-An example export can be found in the [documentation](/dev/metafileformats#format-of-the-exported-search-queries) of the project.
+Due to the unique IDs associated with search queries, TagSpaces can recognize if the query has already been imported, allowing you to skip the re-import or import the newer version.
+An example export can be found in the [documentation](/dev/metafileformats#format-of-the-exported-search-queries).

 <CenteredImage
-    caption="Screen showing the dialog for importing stored search queries" src="/media/import-stored-searches-dialog.png"
+    caption="Dialog for importing stored search queries"
+    src="/media/import-stored-searches-dialog.png"
     maxWidth="600px"
   />